 Like metaphors, pithy quotations can deepen meanings with a few, well chosen words.
-This collection of quotations by authors, artists, philosophers, psychologists, businesspeople, athletes, scientists, statespeople, and historians is intended to accompany and illuminate the 16 Habits of Mind described by Arthur L. Costa and Bena Kallick in their series of four books, Habits of Mind: A Developmental Series, published in 2000 by the Association for Supervision and Curriculum Development.
+This collection of quotations by authors, artists, philosophers, psychologists, businesspeople, athletes, scientists, statespeople, and historians is intended to accompany and illuminate the 16 Habits of Mind described by Arthur L. Costa and Bena Kallick in their book, Learning and Leading With Habits of Mind, published in 2008 by the Association for Supervision and Curriculum Development.

 The purpose of this collection is to support anyone working with the Habits of Mind with an additional resource.
 Selected quotations may be: